KoyoteScience/BayesianLinearRegressor/README.md

 # BayesianLinearRegressor

+Python implementation of a Bayesian Linear Regression / Bayesian Linear Regressor.

 This reposity covers two files: **bayesian_linear_regressor.py** and **test_suite.py**.
 They work with the BanditoAPI (https://github.com/KoyoteScience/BanditoAPI) to test different approaches to performing a linear regression with correct uncertainties:

 * Using Linear Algebra Identities (doesn't support online/streaming/incrementals)